masneyb/cavedbmanager/README.md

 help to save time and minimize errors.
 The system dynamically generates various types of files based on the data that you upload to the database:

-* GIS files: SHP, KML (Google Earth), GPX, Maptech, and images generated using Mapserver with your cave locations and cave lineplots overlayed onto them.
+* GIS files: SHP, KML (Google Earth), GPX, MXF (Maptech), and images generated using Mapserver with your cave locations and cave lineplots overlayed onto them.
 * A PDF that is suitable for publication.
-* ZIP file whose contents include selects photos, maps, and references.
+* ZIP file whose contents include select photos, maps, and references.
 All of the filenames are standardized to a common naming convention.
 The contents of this ZIP file can be written to a CD or DVD and included with the book.
 * To-do list